 - HID lights can be hung 12 to 48 inches above the plants, depending on your wattage.

-- LED light emits less heat, so you can place them 6 inches over plants.
+- LED light emits less heat so that you can place them 6 inches over plants.

-Grow lights are one of the most critical components and one that you should put much consideration if you're planning on growing an indoor or greenhouse aquaponics system.
+Grow lights are one of the most critical components that you should consider if you're planning on growing an indoor or greenhouse aquaponics system.
 There are several types of grow lights that you can use, some cheaper and some more expensive.
-What is important is to choose the right grow light that is suitable for your growing environment, plants, and budget.
-Thank you for reading this article, subscribe to our email lists if you want to get the latest aquaponics updates.
+It is essential to choose the right to grow light suitable for your growing environment, plants, and budget.
+Thank you for reading this article.
+Subscribe to our email lists if you want to get the latest aquaponics updates.